amandavisconti/DHslack/Channels.md

   *A place to talk about being a student interested/involved in DH.
 Dissertations, getting research/project experience, swapping digital projects for final essays… maybe seeking mentors if you don’t have someone with the skills you need on campus?*

-* tutorialplease

-  *Wish there was a friendly tutorial about something?
-Describe the help you’d like here, and people looking to write a blog post or tutorial can use your idea (e.g. Programming Historian).*

 * emergingscholars

   *Creating community for emerging scholars in DH*